stackbuilders/assertive-ts/README.md

 If the built-in type factories are not enough to assert your specific type, you can always create your own factory.
 A `TypeFactory<S, A>` is nothing more than an object with 3 properties:

 - `Factory: new(actual: S) => A` - The specific assertion constructor to return if the predicate is true.
 Where `S` is the actual value type, and `A` is the type of the assertion to return (`A` should extend from `Assertion<S>`).
-- `predicate(value: unknown): value is S` - A predicate function that check's if the value is of the expected type.
+- `predicate(value: unknown): value is S` - A predicate function that checks if the value is of the expected type.
-- `typeName: string` - The name of the cheked type.
+- `typeName: string` - The name of the checked type.
 Used to make the assertion error message clearer.

 So, using a custom `TypeFactory` can look like the following: